Shauna knows what it takes for lawyers to build successful careers.

-Co-presenter.
+Co-Presenter.
 “Eye on the C-Suite: A Crash Course for Your Future,” Harvard Club of Washington, DC, hosted by Hogan Lovells, June 2015.

 Panelist.
 Towson University’s College of Liberal Arts Career Symposium, Apr.
 2015.

-Co-presenter.
-“Build a Niche Career Services Firm to Attract and Serve Your Ideal Clients,” pre-conference workshop, The National Resume Writers’ Association (The NRWA) National Conference, Denver, CO, Sept.
+Co-Presenter.
+“Build a Niche Career Services Firm to Attract and Serve Your Ideal Clients,” pre-conference workshop, The National Résumé Writers’ Association (The NRWA) National Conference, Denver, CO, Sept.
 2014.

 Presenter.
 “When Dreams Confront Reality: Preparing Students for the New Normal,” Maryland Career Development Association (state division of the National Career Development Association, which is, in turn, part of the American Counseling Association) annual conference, Columbia, MD, Apr.
 25, 2014.

-Co-presenter.
+Co-Presenter.
 “Preparing for On-Campus Interviews,” LexisNexis, July 1, 2014.

-Co-presenter.
+Co-Presenter.
 “Preparing for On-Campus Interviews,” LexisNexis, July 18, 2013.

-Co-presenter.
+Co-Presenter.
 “Preparing for On-Campus Interviews,” LexisNexis, Aug.
 12, 2012.